Avoid Capital Gains Tax on Gifted Property UK

 – Reduced the asset value of the parent for IHT purposes

-You may want to transfer/gift properties from your estate to your children but do not wish to pay Capital Gains Tax and would like to avoid Inheritance Tax (IHT).
+You may want to transfer/gift properties from your estate to your children but do not wish to pay Capital Gains Tax and would like to avoid IHT.

-Ordinarily, there will be a Capital Gains Tax liability if you wish to transfer/gift a Buy To Let (BTL) property to your children.
-This is because HMRC deems that the market value was received by the parent, even if the property was given away for free.
-Capital Gains Tax will be based on market value, less purchase price, and less capitalised refurbishment costs.
+Ordinarily, you will be liable for Capital Gains tax if you wish to transfer/gift your children a Buy-to-Let (BTL).
+This is because HMRC deems that the parent received the market value, even if the asset was given away for free.
+CGT will be based on market value, less purchase price, and less capitalised refurbishment costs.

-The rate of Capital Gains Tax to be paid on BTL properties is 18% for basic rate taxpayers and 28% for high rate taxpayers after taking out their £11,700 Capital Gains Tax annual allowance.
-Our property accountants are on hand to provide you with guidance on this matter.
+The Capital Gains Tax is 18% for basic rate taxpayers and 24% for high rate taxpayers after taking out their £3,000 Capital Gains Tax annual exemption.
+Our property accountants are on hand to guide you on this matter.

 A step by step guide of how to transfer/gift properties to children without paying CGT and IHT

-1 – Identify assets that has a value of less than £325,000 (which is below the IHT threshold) to gift.
+1 – Identify assets with a value of less than £325,000 (below the IHT threshold) to gift.
 Anything above this value will be subject to IHT at 20% (if paid by the settlor)

 3 – After three months of the trust being created, transfer the assets from the trust to the adult child and calculate the IHT exit charge